Initial Public Offerings and the Local Economy

 66 Pages Posted: 14 Sep 2017 Last revised: 14 Mar 2020

-We find that a firm’s transition from private to public ownership stunts local economic growth, especially in poorer areas.
-After accounting for the endogenous decision to go public, areas hosting companies that go public experience muted growth in employment, establishments, population, and wages, relative to areas where firms remain private.
+We provide evidence that a firm’s transition from private to public ownership stunts local economic growth, especially in less populated and poorer areas.
+After accounting for endogeneity in the ownership decision, areas hosting companies that go public experience muted growth in employment, establishments, population, and wages, relative to areas where firms remain private.
 These effects are most pronounced in low income areas.
 Establishment-level analyses and tests of IPO filer acquisition activity reveal that transitioning to public ownership causes firms to geographically diversify their establishments and employee base.
 These findings are consistent with public ownership reducing a firm’s reliance on local agglomeration economies, to the detriment of the local community.

 Keywords: IPO, Economic Growth